Metrarty/LogiWEB/README.md

 ## Application's features:

 ###Truck selection:
-A truck can be found through the method call in TruckService.
+A suitable truck can be found through REST: truck/choose/{cityOrderId}/{orderSize}/

-Call parameter: FROM city, Size.
+Call parameters: city ID where truck should receive cargo and order size.
-Found truck will be fixed perfectly for the following criterias:
+Found truck will be selected following the next rules:
+ - Truck have "FREE" status;

-- is located nearest to FROM city;
+ - Truck is suitable by capacity;
-- can hold related SIZE.
+If suitable truck already in Order's city, it will be chosen.
+Otherwise, truck in the nearest city will be chosen.

 ###Truck assigning to order:
-Extend REST API (PATCH) to assign a truck to an order (Order API) Change Truck status to "ASSIGNED"
+A suitable truck is assigned to an order through REST: /order/{orderId}/assign/truck/{truckId}

+Call parameters: order ID and ID of suitable truck.
+Request changes Truck status to "ASSIGNED".
-Assigned trucks are not available in auto truck selection function Previously assigned truck will have FREE status and will be able in auto select function Truck status will be changed from FREE to ASSIGNED when order is created.
+Assigned trucks are not available in truck selection function.
+Previously assigned truck gets "FREE" status and will be able in truck selection function.
+Status of assigned truck will be changed from FREE to ASSIGNED.

 The following use cases are covered:

- - new order is created with truck;
+ - new order is created with assigned truck;
- - a truck is assigned to an order.
+ - a truck is already assigned to an order.

+###Order status "Om the way"
+Orders status is changed by REST: /order/{orderId}/set/status/ontheway

+Call parameter: order ID.
+Only orders with assigned trucks can get status "On the way".
+Otherwise, exception will be thrown.

-###Order cancellation
+###Order cancellation:
+Order status is changed by REST: /order/{orderId}/set/status/cancelled

+Call parameter: order ID.
-Set order status to CANCELLED.
+Request changes order status to "CANCELLED".
-REST endpoint to cancel Order (PATCH HTTP method).
-Cancelled order cannot be changed via PUT request > throws new exception.
+Cancelled order cannot be changed via PUT request, otherwise exception will be thrown.
-Truck which was assigned to order reaches target destination and gets FREE status if it is quicker than goes back.
+Truck which was assigned to order gets FREE status and reaches target destination (gets new location) if this is quicker than go back.
-Otherwise, returns to source destination and gets FREE status.
+Otherwise, it gets FREE status and returns to source destination.

+The status cannot be changed for an order that has already been canceled.

 ###Order completion
-When order is completed, the field completedAt is set.
-REST endpoint to complete order (PATCH).
+Order status is changed by REST: /order/{orderId}/set/status/completed

+Call parameter: order ID.
+Request changes order status to "COMPLETED".
-Completed order cannot be changed via PUT/PATCH. deliveredAt will be set in Cargo.
+Completed order cannot be changed via PUT/PATCH.
 Truck status will be changed to FREE.

+The status cannot be changed for an order that has already been completed.

-###logic to calculate approximate delivery date
+###Calculation of approximate delivery date
-Calculation logic based on distance and truck.
+Calculation logic is based on distance between truck and cities of cargo location and final destination, and also on truck's parameter _distancePerDay_.
-Integrated in order creation setting/calculation.
+Integrated in order creation or editing, but only if truck assigned.
-DeliveryWorkingDays should be recalculated if another truck is assigned to order or order target/destination is changed
+Result is recalculated if another truck is assigned to order or order target/destination is changed.